Your Career at CISPA

 Tenure-track and Tenured Faculty

-Applications are invited for tenure-track and tenured faculty positions in all areas related to cybersecurity, privacy, and cryptography.
+We are offering tenure-track and tenured faculty positions in all areas related to cybersecurity, privacy, and cryptography.

 A doctoral degree in computer science or related areas and an outstanding research track record are required.
-Applicants are expected to pursue an internationally visible research agenda and build up their research team.
-Candidates for senior positions must be internationally accomplished scientists.
+Applicants are expected to pursue an internationally visible research agenda and to build up their research team.
+Candidates for senior positions must be internationally renowned scientists.

-Postdoctoral researchers have the opportunity to work with our faculty on existing lines of research, as well as develop their own research agenda under CISPA faculty supervision.
-Former postdoctoral researchers have moved on to take permanent position at top universities and research laboratories worldwide, including Carnegy Mellon, Microsoft Research, IMDEA and INRIA.
+Postdoctoral researchers have the opportunity to work with our faculty on existing lines of research, and to develop their own research agenda under CISPA faculty supervision.
+Former postdoctoral researchers have moved on to take permanent positions at top universities and research laboratories worldwide, including Carnegy Mellon, Microsoft Research, IMDEA, and INRIA.

 CISPA has intensified its collaboration with Stanford University by founding the CISPA-Stanford Center for